mendix/docs/content/developerportal/deploy/mendix-app-on-industrial-edge.md

 ### 4.1 Create Mendix App on the IEM Side

 1. Log into your IEM.
-2. Create a project and the according Mendix app inside the project.
+2. Create a project and the related Mendix app inside the project.

    You can find the procedure and additional information on how to create a project and an app inside of it in the **Applications > My Projects** section of the [Industrial Edge Management - Operation](https://support.industry.siemens.com/cs/us/en/view/109799510) manual.